zserge/zserge.github.io/src/blog/anvil-howto-style-views.md

 repetitive code into a single place and just keep a reference to them in the layout.
 That's what we call a style - a reusable set of view attributes.

-Andorid styles are normally written as XMLs:
+Android styles are normally written as XMLs:

 ```
 <?xml version="1.0" encoding="utf-8"?>